Be Happy With What You Have (The Mangy Dog Mindset)

 He noticed that once in a while, he would come out and give a teaching speech but that was about it.

-he didn’t appear to do doing anything all day, except sweep leaves, collect trash and do his own laundry (there were also young novices, so why didn’t he use them to do it?).
+He didn’t appear to do doing anything all day, except sweep leaves, collect trash and do his own laundry.

-He hardly did any teaching or managing jobs; the administration of the temple was given to the deputy abbot to manage everything.
+The administration of the temple was given to the deputy abbot to manage everything.

-The new monk saw this and thought it was annoying, and felt he needed to give some advice, especially as he had an MBA degree from a top university and specialized in how to manage organizations.
+After all, he had an MBA degree from a top university and specialized in how to manage organizations.

 He’d teach these country bumpkins how an organization should be run properly.